Why invest in Argentine frac sand in 2026?

 - What is the RIGI regime for mining?

-- The NRG Argentina situation
+- The the legacy incumbent situation

 - How much does frac sand cost?